 - Creative Writing, General

 University of Texas at Austin

-The University of Texas at Austin is a large public university with a creative writing program that was ranked third in the nation by Poets and Writers in 2011.
+The University of Texas at Austin is a large public university that was ranked #18 among public schools by the U.S. News & World Report in 2017.
 Students can either pursue an MFA in English with an emphasis on writing fiction or poetry or an MFA in Writing, which allows for a more extensive curriculum.
 The MFA in Writing program is located in the Michener Center for Writers and takes three years to complete.
-Students are required to select two genres to study; areas of specialization include fiction, poetry, screenwriting and playwriting.
+Students are required to select two genres to study; areas of specialization include fiction, poetry, screenwriting, and playwriting.
 All MFA students receive financial support from the James A. Michener Fellowship for all three years they are enrolled in the program.
 MFA students have access to teaching assistantships, which provide them with a stipend and develop their teaching skills.

 List of 10 Good Creative Writing Schools in the U.S.

-|University of California - Irvine||Has Pulitzer Prize-winning alumni, including Michael Chabon and Richard Ford||Irvine, CA|
+|University of California - Irvine||Irvine, CA||Boasts Pulitzer Prize-winning alumni, including Michael Chabon and Richard Ford|

 |University of Virginia||Charlottesville, VA||The creative writing program accepts only ten students per year|

 |Cornell University||Ithaca, NY||The Creative Writing Program sponsors a reading series|